+Collegiate buildings constitute a compact quadrangle, slightly widening towards the west.
+The northern part was occupied by the church, from the west and south there were canon buildings with adjacent cloisters, from the east the bishops’ house, the sacristy and the gate towards the town.
+The second gate, called Mill Gate, was located in the southern wing.
 In the chapter’s buildings there were canons’ apartments, initially single-chamber, similar to monastic cells.
 They were preceded by tiny rooms for the servant boys.
 In the south wing there was a refectory (covered with a diamond vault in 1515), and in the west wing, next to the church tower, there was a treasury, library and archive.

-The architecture of the collegiate church from the Late Gothic period, the St. Mary’s Triptych from around 1430 and Saint Anna’s Triptych from around 1500.
-Numerous elements of Gothic choir stalls were used during the modernization of church equipment in the mannerist style (partitions and side walls, parts of the backrests, steps in the shape of carved lions).
+Among the movable equipment of the collegiate church from the Late Gothic period, the St. Mary’s Triptych from around 1430 and the Triptych of Saint Anna Samotrzec from around 1500 have survived.
+Numerous elements of Gothic choir stalls were used during the modernization of church equipment in the mannerist style (backrests, partitions and side screens, parts of backrests, steps in the shape of carved lions).

 Kościoły i kaplice archidiecezji warmińskiej, tom 1, red.
 B.Magdziarz, Olsztyn 1999.